-By Lee Burgess • January 18, 2016•Law School, Other Law School Issues, Features, Advice on Passing the Bar Exam
+By Lee Burgess • January 18, 2016•Law School, Other Law School Issues, Features, Bar Exam

 The performance test is my favorite part of the bar exam.
 Why?
 Because you don’t need to know any law!
 Great, isn’t it?
 But I still frequently see students struggle with this part of the bar exam.
 In this post, I’ve put together a list of my top tips for students who are studying for the performance test.
 If you have a great study tip I haven’t mentioned, let me know in the comments!